pmem/rpma/CONTRIBUTING.md

 Ref: rpma/issues#1
 ```

-## Coverage
+## Code coverage

 One of the basic principles of delivering a new functionality to a library is to deliver it simultaneously with the unit tests to ensure that the new features behave correctly.
 You have to expect that code that degrades the test coverage will not pass the review process unless it is explicitly marked as a draft.
 Keep in mind that only PRs with 100% coverage can be merged.
 Please check [DEVELOPMENT.md file](DEVELOPMENT.md) to see how to run all unit tests.

 ## Bug reports